 Backing Vocalist

 Backing vocals, vocal harmonies and blend are Kim’s specialty areas and passion.
-Ever since she was a little girl Kim was always picking out the harmonies before ever bothering with a melody.
-Kim’s mum claims she found Kim singing harmonies along to ads and songs when she was only 3 years old!
+Ever since she was a little girl Kim was always picking out the harmonies before singing a melody.
+Kim’s parents claim they found Kim singing harmonies along to adverts and songs when she was only 3 years old!

-Here are some of the diverse artists that Kim has had the good fortune to work with in various capacities:
+Here are some of the diverse artists that Kim has had the good fortune to provide background vocals for (in alphabetical order):

 The Bee Gees (TV backing vocals: “Strictly Come Dancing ” BBC1)